tgbrooks/circadian_comparison/README.md

 # Meta-analysis of diurnal transcriptomics in mouse liver reveals low repeatability of rhythm analyses
-Comparison of 'control' circadian/diurnal timeseries data across multiple studies
+Comparison of 'control' circadian/diurnal timeseries data across multiple studies.
+This is the pipeline for the paper:

+Brooks TG, Manjrekar A, Mrčela A, Grant GR.
+[Meta-analysis of Diurnal Transcriptomics in Mouse Liver Reveals Low Repeatability of Rhythm Analyses](https://journals.sagepub.com/doi/10.1177/07487304231179600).
+Journal of Biological Rhythms.
+2023.

 This project aggregates RNA-seq data from dozens of circadian timeseries transcriptomic studies in the GEO repository.
 Datasets were selected to contain mice from 'control' conditions.